If you buy an item via this post, we may get a small affiliate fee. Details.

 On the other side, e-readers are single-purpose devices.
-Although some of them offer extra features like web browsing, you should be really careful about it, as e-readers have technical limitations (like e-paper screen), and they are not meant to give anything more than sheer pleasure of reading.
+Some of them offer extra features like web browsing, but you should be really careful about it.
+E-readers have technical limitations (like e-paper screen), and they are not meant to give anything more than sheer pleasure of reading.

-Tablets are much more expensive than e-readers, but they are also more versatile.
+Tablets are more expensive than e-readers, but they are also more versatile.
 You can use them for other purposes, like emails, social media, web browsing, video, games.
 They will also let you read ebooks that are enhanced with images, videos or interactive elements.

-Again, don’t rely on tech review experts.
-They will only tell you whether the new generation Kobo is a 3 or 5-star e-reader, but they won’t help you recognise your very own preferences.
+Well, my advice is: don’t rely on experts.
+They will only tell you whether the new generation Kobo is a 3 or 5-star e-reader, but they won’t help you recognise your very own e-reading preferences.

 Answer the questions below, and you may realize that the decision on what is better – tablet or e-reader – came easier than you’d thought.